 The city of Palermo is the capital of Sicily, an exciting fusion of art, architecture culture and lifestyle.
 Its fascinating monuments are set in a historical context that date from early Greek origins through the Roman, Arab, Norman, French, Spanish and finally Bourbon invasions.
 The impact of such a remarkable mixture of foreign rulers has created Palermo: a wonderful historical center full of tiny streets, swirling traffic, warrens of medieval street markets full of colorful food and spicy aromas, Baroque churches, Spanish palazzi, Arabic cupolas and Byzantine mosaics.
 Most important to visit are the Cathedral, the Royal Palace or Palazzo dei Normanni, the Cappella Palatina, and the Norman churches of La Martorana and San Giovanni degli Eremeti.
 The magnificent Archaelogical Museum is also well-worth visiting.

-Just outside Monreale, renowned for its Arab-flavored cathedral, blending Byzantine, Arab, Jewish, Gothic, and Norman traditions, heritage, and art.
+Just outside of Palermo you will find Monreale, renowned for its Arab-flavored cathedral, blending Byzantine, Arab, Jewish, Gothic, and Norman traditions, heritage, and art.
 Inside the cathedral’s interior are glittering, golden mosaics as well as the 216 story-telling twin columns in the cloister, a riot of winged beasts, birds, flowers and foliage – food for the imagination.